 Example 6.2.
 Consider the GMC system below.
-In our model, machine r has two input buffers, to receive messages from s and p, respectively.

-In our model, this system is safe since, no matter whether p sends its message before s does, machine \mathbf{r} will always be able to read message a from its dedicated buffer, then consume b.
-In a model where machine \mathbf{r} has only one FIFO buffer to receive both messages from s and p, machine \mathbf{r} will end up in an unspecified reception configuration if message b reaches the queue before a.
+In our model, machine r receives messages from s and p from two different buffers; therefore, this system is safe (since machine r is always able to read message a and then consume b regardless of the order in which the messages from s and p arrive).
+In a model where machine r has only one FIFO buffer to receive both messages from s and p, machine r will end up in an unspecified reception configuration if message b reaches the queue before a.
 The system above is not synchronisable, since its synchronous execution differs from its one-bounded asynchronous execution (considering send actions only).
 Symmetrically, its choreography is not realisable.

-Observe that the system (A,B,C_1) , from Example 3.3, is unsafe in our communication model, but safe in theirs (where it is synchronisable).
+Observe that the system (A, B, C_1) , from Example 3.3, is unsafe in our communication model, but safe in theirs (where it is synchronisable).
 In that model, safety follows from the fact that machine B would have only one buffer.
 Hence, if A chooses the left-hand side branch, message a will be in B's queue before, thus B must execute its left-hand side branch; while if A chooses the right-hand side branch, d will appear on B's queue first and the latter will then execute its right-hand side branch.
-Finally, note that the GMC system (resp. choreography) in Example 6.2 is not synchronisable (resp. realisable) due to the "race" between the send actions from machines s and p.
+Finally, note that the GMC system (resp. choreography) in Example 6.1 is not synchronisable (resp. realisable) either due to the "race" between the send actions from machines s and p.

-Automata & MSC The term synthesis of CFSMs has been used to describe the reduction of CS to a more manageable (and decidable) model, e.g., with partial order approaches (see [28] for a summary of recent results).
-The acceptation of the term synthesis in this context is to identify a system of CFSMs that realises a protocol described by an incomplete specification (such as in [7, 27]).
+Automata & MSC The term synthesis of CFSMs has been used to describe the reduction of CS to a more manageable (and decidable) model, e.g., with partial order approaches (see [30] for a summary of recent results).
+The acceptation of the term synthesis in this context is to identify a system of CFSMs that realises a protocol described by an incomplete specification (such as in [9, 29]).
 These approaches do not yield a global specification as instead achieved by our algorithm.
-In addition, our approach enables the verification of trace-based properties surveyed in [28].
+In addition, our approach enables the verification of trace-based properties surveyed in [30].
 For instance, the closed synthesis of CFSMs can be reduced to the construction from a regular language L of a machine satisfying certain conditions related to buffer boundedness, deadlock-freedom, and words swapping.

-In [25] a tool chain is given to synthesise an orchestrator (i.e., a message forwarder) from a set of finite state machines communicating synchronously.
-This is transformed into a BPMN diagram via a Petri net transformation based on [17].
-The work [30] gives an algorithm to compose several services.
+In [27] a tool chain is given to synthesise an orchestrator (i.e., a message forwarder) from a set of finite-state machines communicating synchronously.
+This is transformed into a BPMN diagram via a Petri net transformation based on [19].
+The work [32] gives an algorithm to compose several services.
 Each service is presented as an automaton and a set of automata are composed by a parallel product.
-The composite automaton is then transformed into a Petri net, using [17].
+The composite automaton is then transformed into a Petri net, using [19].
 In both works, no result regarding safety or preservation of the behaviour of the original machines is given.

-The work [5] studies whether Message Sequence Charts (MSC) imply unspecified scenarios (where MSCs are implemented by concurrent automata, but do not necessarily feature order-preserving communications).
+The work [7] studies whether Message Sequence Charts (MSC) imply unspecified scenarios (where MSCs are implemented by concurrent automata, but do not necessarily feature order-preserving communications).
 It gives conditions on MSCs for their implementation to be deadlock-free and realisable.
 MSCs are realisable if no other MSC may be inferable from them.
-It does not attempt to give an exhaustive global view of a distributed system, but focuses on identifying its possible misbehaviour.
+It does not attempt to give an exhaustive global view of a distributed system, but focuses on identifying its possible misbehaviours.